ComScore

 17 of the Best Camping Sites in California

 California is known as the Golden State, but it may as well be called the Gorgeous State.
 And there’s no better way to experience all that splendor than by hitting the road, sleeping under the stars and polishing up your s’mores skills.
-Did you know that all of the nine majestic national and state parks in California also have camping facilities?
+Did you know that all nine of California's national and state parks have camping facilities?
 Not to mention the many other beautiful campsites around the state catering to every type of traveler.
 But which one to hit first?
-We broke it down for you here, with our pick of the best camping in California from rustic to romantic.
-Just remember to please plan ahead.
-Many of the parks and campsites reach peak capacity in the summer months.
-You’ve been warned.
+We broke it down for you here, with our pick of the best camping in California whether you want to go more rustic or romantic.
+Just remember to please plan ahead: Many of the parks and campsites reach peak capacity in the summer months (and some close for fire season).
+From Joshua Tree National Park near Palm Springs to Point Reyes National Seashore just north of San Francisco, here are the 17 best camping sites in all of California.

 The Best Camping in California at a Glance: